 In memoriam, 1965–2016

 While completing her doctorate, O’Grody lived in Italy for several years, where she researched sculptural models and Michelangelo’s creative process for her dissertation Un Semplice Modello: Michelangelo and His Three-Dimensional Preparatory Works.
-She has subsequently published articles and catalogue entries on Michelangelo and on the Baroque sculptor, Gianlorenzo Bernini.
-O’Grody has lectured widely in the field of Renaissance and Baroque Art, including the popular lecture: “The Art of Leonardo: The Da Vinci Code Deciphered,” which has been given at numerous museums throughout the country.
+She subsequently published articles and catalogue entries on Michelangelo and on the Baroque sculptor, Gianlorenzo Bernini.
+O’Grody lectured widely in the field of Renaissance and Baroque Art, including the popular lecture: “The Art of Leonardo: The Da Vinci Code Deciphered,” which was given at numerous museums throughout the country.

-Her areas of research interest include old master drawings, prints, the creative process, patronage, and fifteenth through eighteenth century European sculpture.
+Her areas of research interest included old master drawings, prints, the creative process, patronage, and fifteenth through eighteenth century European sculpture.

 Program Seeks to Prepare New Generation of Art Museum Leaders Ten outstanding curators from art museums across the United States have been selected to participate in the 2011 fellowship program of the Center for Curatorial Leadership (CCL), a non-profit organization that trains curators for leadership positions.
 Selected by a panel of leading museum ...
 Read More >